fredguile/ng2-md-datatable/README.md

 - Pagination Component
 - Column sorting (ascending/descending)
 - Row selection (using checkboxes)
+- You can use it with @ngrx/store (that's how I use it)

 ## Working with
 - Angular 2.x
-- Material 2 Beta 1
+- Material 2 Beta 2

 ## Installation
 To use ng2-md-datatable in your project install it via [npm](https://www.npmjs.com/package/ng2-md-datatable):